Nesting statistics in the O(n) loop model on random planar maps: Introduction

-Yet, little is known on the \emph{metric} properties of large random maps weighted by an $O(n)$ model, even from a physical point of view.
+Yet, except for the pure gravity $n=0$, $\gamma^2=\frac{8}{3}$ case, little is known on the \emph{metric} properties of large random maps weighted by an $O(n)$ model, even from a physical point of view.
 In this work, we shall rigorously investigate the \emph{nesting} properties of loops in those maps.
 From the point of view of 2d quantum gravity, it is a necessary, albeit perhaps modest, step towards a more complete understanding of the geometry of these large random maps.
 For instance, one should first determine the typical `depth' ({\it i.e.}, the number of loops crossed) on a random map before trying to determine how deep geodesics are penetrating the nested loop configuration.
-While this last question seems at present to be out of reach, its answer is expected to be related to the value of the almost sure Hausdorff dimension of large random maps with an $O(n)$ model, a question which is still under active debate (see, {\it e.g.}, Refs. \cite{Dup1,Ambjorn2014676}).
+While this last question seems at present to be out of reach, its answer is expected to be related to the value of the almost sure Hausdorff dimension of large random maps with an $O(n)$ model, a question which is under active debate (see, {\it e.g.}, Refs. \cite{AMBJORN2013328,AMBJORN2014676,2016arXiv161009998D,Dup1,2017arXiv171100723G}).

-Our approach is based on analytic combinatorics, and mainly relies on the substitution approach developed in \cite{BBG12a,BBG12b}.
+An early study of the depth via a transfer matrix approach can be found in the work by Kostov \cite{KostovS,KostovH}.
+Our approach is based on analytic combinatorics, and mainly relies on the substitution approach developed in \cite{BBG12a,BBG12b}, and uses transfer matrices as an intermediate step.
 For instance, we compute generating series of cylinders (planar maps with two boundary faces) weighted by $s^{P}$, where $P$ is the number of loops separating the two boundaries.
-This type of results is new and has a combinatorial interest \textit{per se}; we find that the new variable $s$ appears in a remarkably simple way in the generating series.
-While the present article is restricted to the case of planar maps, the tools that we present will be applied to investigate in a subsequent work the topology of nesting in maps of arbitrary genus and number of boundaries \cite{BGFhigher}.
+This novel type of results has a combinatorial interest \textit{per se}; we find that the new $s$ variable appears in a remarkably simple way in the generating series.
+While the present article is restricted to the case of planar maps, the tools that we present are applied in Ref. \cite{BGFhigher} to investigate the topology of nesting in maps of arbitrary genus, number of boundaries and marked points.